tempesta-tech/tls-perf/README.md

   --tls <version>   Set TLS version for handshake: '1.2', '1.3' or 'any' for both (default: '1.2') --tickets <mode>  Process TLS Session tickets and session resumption,
-                    'on', 'off' or 'advertise', (default: 'off')
+                    'on', 'off' or 'advertise', (default: 'off') --keylogfile <f>  File to dump keys for traffic analysers

 127.0.0.1:443 address is used by default.